Gulnara Karimova: Fashion

 In March 2009, Karimova presented her own special jewellery collection "GULI for Chopard", designed for renowned Swiss company Chopard.
-Reportedly her royalty for design from sales of the collection would benefit the "Yangi Avlod" (New Generation) Children's Festival.
-As of June 2016, the Children's Festival had yet to receive any money from the sales.
-In September 2010, Karimova presented her fashion line "Guli" featuring Uzbek fabrics and designs based on the traditional Uzbek long coat, at New York's Fashion Week.
-In September 2011, Karimova's planned spring 2012 fashion show at New York's Fashion Week was cancelled after Human Rights Watch and other organizations had drawn attention to her connection to her father's government and its record on torture, and child and forced labour.
+Reportedly, her royalty for design from sales of the collection would benefit the "Yangi Avlod" (New Generation) Children's Festival.
+As of June 2016, the festival had yet to receive any money from the sales.

+In September 2010, Karimova presented her fashion line, "Guli", featuring Uzbek fabrics and designs based on the traditional Uzbek long coat, at New York's Fashion Week.
+In September 2011, Karimova's planned spring 2012 fashion show at New York's Fashion Week was cancelled after Human Rights Watch and other organizations drew attention to her connection to her father's government and its record on torture, and child and forced labour.
 According to Human Rights Watch, up to two million Uzbek children are forced to leave school each year for two months to pick cotton – a fabric woven throughout Karimova's designs.
-However the fashion show was eventually held in New York, with the location changed to Cipriani.
-In Uzbekistan, Karimova also hosted Style.uz Art Week featuring catwalk shows of international labels such as Cavalli, Scervino and Chopard.
-Art Week also included Theatre.uz International Theatre Festival, Golden Guepard Tashkent International Film Forum, Biennale and Photobiennale exhibitions as well as master-classes, round tables, concerts and charity events.
-Gulnara Karimova presented her first fragrances, Victorious for men and Mysterieuse for women, on 8 October, as part of Style.Uz Art Week 2012.
+However, the fashion show was eventually held in New York, with the location changed to Cipriani.

+In Uzbekistan, Karimova also hosted Style.uz Art Week, featuring catwalk shows of international labels such as Cavalli, Scervino and Chopard.
+Art Week also included Theatre.uz International Theatre Festival, Golden Guepard Tashkent International Film Forum, and Biennale and Photobiennale exhibitions, as well as master-classes, round tables, concerts and charity events.

+Karimova presented her first fragrances, Victorious for men and Mysterieuse for women, on 8 October, as part of Style.Uz Art Week 2012.
 The fragrances were created by French perfumer Bertrand Duchaufour.
 Halit Ergenç became a face of Victorious for men.

+Karimova served as editor-in-chief of L'Officiel Central Asia from 2010 to 2014.

 Cinema against AIDS

-In May 2010, Karimova was at the center of a scandal surrounding her attendance of the annual "Cinema against AIDS" gala fundraising event organised by amfAR, The Foundation for AIDS Research during the Cannes Film Festival.
+In May 2010, Karimova was at the center of a scandal surrounding her attendance of the annual "Cinema Against AIDS" gala fundraising event organised by amfAR, The Foundation for AIDS Research during the Cannes Film Festival.
 AmfAR faced criticism from NGOs such as Reporters without Borders, with claims that it would be hypocritical for AmfAR to accept the attendance of Karimova given her country's refusal to take AIDS treatment seriously.
 Just months before the Cinema Against AIDS dinner, a 27-year-old AIDS activist, Maksim Popov, had been sentenced by an Uzbek court to seven years in prison for distributing information to stop the spread of HIV-AIDS.
 The Uzbek court deemed the information to be against society's moral standards.